Blue Flag beach: Blue Flag on European Community level in 1987

 1987 was the "European Year of the Environment" and the European Commission was responsible for developing the European Community activities of that year.
 The Foundation for Environmental Education in Europe (FEEE) presented the concept of the Blue Flag to the commission, and it was agreed to launch the Blue Flag Programme as one of several "European Year of the Environment" activities in the Community.
+The European Commission co-sponsored the Blue Flag for the next 11 years.

-The French concept of the Blue Flag was developed on European level to include other areas of environmental management, such as waste management and coastal planning and protection.
-Besides beaches marinas also became eligible for the Blue Flag.
+The concept of the Blue Flag was developed on the European level to include other areas of environmental management, such as waste management and coastal planning and protection.
+Besides beaches, marinas also became eligible for the Blue Flag.
+In 1987, 244 beaches and 208 marinas from ten countries were awarded the Blue Flag.

-In 1987, 244 beaches and 208 marinas from 10 countries were awarded the Blue Flag.
+Many challenges arose from the advertisement of Blue Flags during this time.
+For example, some popular beaches would not have been eligible for the Blue Flag certification, leading to a questioning of its criteria and motives.
+However, some lesser-known locations gained attention for following the Blue Flag's criteria.

 Success

 There have been increases in the numbers of Blue Flags awarded each year.
 The criteria have during these years been changed to more strict criteria.
 As an example, in 1992 the Programme started using the restrictive guideline values in the EEC Bathing Water Directive as imperative criteria, and this was also the year where all Blue Flag criteria became the same in all participating countries.